Graylag-PD/Goose-Belt-Purger/README.md

 - 1x DC motor, 12 mm diameter, 6V/12V, 15rpm — commonly sold as GA12 N20 or N30.
 See note below.
 - 3x 623 bearings
 - 2x 6x3 mm magnets (Voron standard size)
-- 4x heat-set insert M3x5x4 (Voron standard size)
+- 3x heat-set insert M3x5x4 (Voron standard size)

+If your board supports 5V on fan outputs, you may use a 6V motor.
+If only 24V is available, use a 12V motor with <50% PWM.
+Initial testing shows optimal belt speed under load is 2–12rpm, so the 15rpm seems to be ok.
+PWM can reduce speed to \~5–10% of rated speed.
+30rpm and 50rpm motors also seem to be usable

 **M3 hardware:**

 - 1x M3 nut
+- 1x M3 nylock nut*
 - 1x M3x6 set screw
-- 1x M3x16 SHCS
+- 1x M3x20 SHCS*
 - 2x M3x20 FHCS
 - 1x M3x30 SHCS

+*) If you have trouble getting a M3 nyloc, you can instead use HSI variant of arm - replace nylock nut for one more heat-set insert, M3x16 SHCS instead of M3x20 SHCS and get some threadlocker

 **Electrical components:**
 - Schottky diode 1A (e.g. 1N5819) - For 5V or 12V supply voltage